-Cognitive-Behavior Therapy, Exposure, and Response Prevention have been consistently shown to be the most effective intervention for any type of Phobia.
-Cognitive-Behavior Therapy (CBT).
-Our Clinic's therapeutic approach depends heavily on the use of Cognitive Therapy treatment strategies which first involve helping the patient to become more aware of, and subsequently change, perceptions and typical interpretations of daily events in their lives (e.g., "the dog will attack me and I will require emergency room treatment"), which create behavioral or emotional discomfort.
-That is, we first help the patient to better understand their current thought patterns which they frequently use to predict specific outcomes, as well as how these outcomes are often catastrophized.
-We then help our patients to explore other possible interpretations/predictions regarding these outcomes; interpretations that they may not be accustomed to thinking about.
-In other words, encouraging our patients to widen their "perspective lens" by getting into the habit of saying..."wait a minute, is there another way that I can view this situation, a way that is different than my typical manner of explaining to myself why something just happened, or may occur in the near future".
+In terms of treatment for Specific Phobias, the research literature consistently demonstrates that the most effective intervention for any type of Phobia is with a strong emphasis on Exposure & Response Prevention (ERP).
+My therapeutic approach depends heavily on the use of treatment strategies which first involve helping the patient to become more aware of, and subsequently change, perceptions and typical interpretations of daily events in their lives (e.g., "the dog will attack me and I will require emergency room treatment"), which create behavioral or emotional discomfort.
+That is, I first help the patient to better understand their current thought patterns which they frequently use to predict specific outcomes, as well as how these outcomes are often catastrophized.
+I then help patients to explore other possible interpretations/predictions regarding these outcomes; interpretations that they may not be accustomed to thinking about.
+In other words, encouraging my patients to widen their "perspective lens" by getting into the habit of saying..."wait a minute, is there another way that I can view this situation, a way that is different than my typical manner of explaining to myself why something just happened, or may occur in the near future".